 As long as vision and/or hearing impacts their access to education, they can be eligible to be included on the Annual Child Count and receive support from the CBSS.

-Q: I think my child has a vision loss, but it is not diagnosed yet.
+Q: I think my child has vision loss, but it is not diagnosed yet.
 Can he/she still be on the Annual Child Count?

-The child can be on our Annual Child Count under the category of “Further Testing Needed” up to 1 year while the team works on getting a diagnosis.
+The child can be on our Annual Child Count under the category of “Further Testing Needed” for up to 1 year while the team works on getting a diagnosis.
 For that year, the family and team may receive support from CBSS.

 Q: How is the information from the Annual Child Count used?

 The information from the annual child count is used to track and monitor the incidence of deafblindness across the country as well as in each state.
 The information also helps each state plan for relevant training sessions for educators and families.